pbhopalka/Debugger/README.md

 `/includes/config.ini` and `/includes/connection.php` have not been added due to security reasons.
 Once the platform is completed, it will be added.

+Make sure that by default, index.html loads before index.php.
+For this, .htaccess file is used.
+But it needs to be activated.
+To see how to activate in Linux, [check here](https://www.digitalocean.com/community/tutorials/how-to-use-the-htaccess-file)